-If financial literacy helps investors making "better" decisions one should find that high literacy individuals are more likely to conform to these predictions.
-To implement the test we interpret it as suggesting that investors should sell at least part of their stocks and buy some corporate bonds during the first period and sell corporate bonds and buy (some) long-term government bonds in the second.
+If literacy is of any help to the consumer, it should allow investors to disregard more frequently the dominated alternative and to be more likely to conform to the CAPM predictions.
+To implement the test, we interpret it as suggesting that investors should sell at least part of their stocks and buy some corporate bonds during the first period and sell corporate bonds and buy some long-term government bonds in the second.